Philips Hue is still the best smart bulb you can buy, and it's getting cheaper and easier to trick out your home with

 Next up is the Philips Hue Calla (640 lumens, like the Lily), which is a path lighting option that will cost $129.99.
 The base pack includes one bollard, additional ones will set you back $89.99.

 Philips Hue Adore is its bathroom specific range of smart lighting.
 The star is the ¬£229 Adore White lighted mirror which has a ring of white LEDs and can be controlled by Alexa, Google Assistant, Apple HomeKit or a dimmer switch.
 It also has IP44 dust and water resistance.
 No US price or availability yet.

 Also in the range: the Adore Bathroom spot light, the Adore Bathroom mirror light and the Adore Bathroom ceiling light.
-They're all white lighting, no colours, with chrome metal finishes and IP44 water resistance.
+They're all white lighting, no colors, with chrome metal finishes and IP44 water resistance.

 Right, so youâre all kitted up with the lights â now you just need a way of controlling them.
 The app is obviously your best bet (more on that next) but there are physical controllers too.